pyscript/pyscript/docs/tutorials/getting-started.md

 ### Local modules

-In addition to packages you can declare local Python modules that will be imported in the `<py-script>` tag.
+In addition to packages, you can declare local Python modules that will be imported in the `<py-script>` tag.
 For example, we can place the random number generation steps in a function in the file `data.py`.